Distributional Regression

 CANN: 10.44

-MDN: 8.67
+MDN: 7.99

 The above results show that MDN provides the lowest value for the Logarithmic Score (NLL).
-Low values for NLL indicate better calibration.
+Low values for NLL indicate better fits.
 One possible reason for the better performance of the MDN model (compared to the Gamma model) is the added flexibility from multiple modelling components.
 The multiple modelling components in the MDN model, together, can capture the inherent variation in the data better.

 Aleatoric and Epistemic Uncertainty